Enhanced Ground-Satellite Direct Access via Onboard Rydberg Atomic Quantum Receivers: RAQR-assisted Satellite System Architectures

 \subsection{Hybrid Transceiver Architecture}

-Figure \ref{hybrid} shows the elaborately designed hybrid architecture for the RAQRs and RF transceiver.
+Fig. \ref{hybrid} shows the elaborately designed hybrid architecture for the RAQRs and RF transceiver.
 Particularly, the devised transceiver can be divided into two parts, including a conventional RF transmitter and a hybrid receiver.
 A conventional RF transmitter typically consists of a baseband processing unit, a modulator, and a power amplifier.
 A hybrid receiver consists of two main components: an RF antenna receiver and a RAQR.
 The RF antenna receiver comprises a low-noise amplifier, a demodulator, and a signal processor, while the RAQR consists of a Rydberg atomic quantum sensor, a photodetection unit, a down-conversion unit, and a signal processor.

 The equivalent baseband signal is further detailed in \cite{gong2025rydberg}.
-Using the received signals from RAQR and the RF receiver simultaneously, the following two models can be operated, as illustrated in Fig. \ref{workmode}.
+Based on the received signals from RAQR and the RF receiver simultaneously, Fig. \ref{workmode}(a)(i) and Fig. \ref{workmode}(a)(ii) illustrate wideband reception and narrowband reception, respectively.

 \textbf{Wideband Reception/Transmission}: Although RAQRs are inherently limited to narrowband reception, they can provide highly accurate channel state information (CSI) within selected frequency bands.
 By applying interpolation techniques, the partial CSI can be extended across the entire signal bandwidth, thereby improving the performance of conventional RF transceivers in both detection and transmission via hybrid processing.
-Based on the quantum parameters of Table I in \cite{gong2024rydberg}, and assuming a propagation distance of 500 km with \(M = 100\) Rydberg sensors, we apply the minimum mean square error method to evaluate the mean square error of channel estimation and the bit error rate (BER) performance under QPSK modulation, as illustrated in Fig.~\ref{workmode}(b).
-Owing to the intrinsic high sensitivity of Rydberg atoms, the accuracy of channel estimation is significantly improved, leading to over 20 dB enhancement in wideband signal detection performance.
-This result confirms that direct ground-to-satellite links can be substantially enhanced.
+Using the quantum parameters of Table \textcolor{red}{I} in \cite{gong2024rydberg} for the four-level electron transition of 6S\textsubscript{\scalebox{0.8}{1/2}}\textrightarrow 6P\textsubscript{\scalebox{0.8}{3/2}}\textrightarrow 47D\textsubscript{\scalebox{0.8}{5/2}} \textrightarrow 48P\textsubscript{\scalebox{0.8}{3/2}}, and assuming that the noise comes from three parts, including thermal noise, quantum projection noise, and photon shot noise, we evaluate the channel estimation performance by using the minimum mean square error method and then investigate the bit error rate (BER) performance under QPSK modulation, as illustrated in Fig.~\ref{workmode}(b).
+Owing to the intrinsic high sensitivity of Rydberg atoms, the accuracy of channel estimation is significantly improved, leading to over 20 dB projected enhancement under the idealized assumptions.
+From a theoretical perspective, this result indicates that RAQRs have the potential to address the direct ground-to-satellite connectivity challenge.